andreqi/coh-metrix-esp/README.md

+# NO LONGER BEING MAINTAINED!
+Unfortunately, this tool is no longer being maintained.
+We might work on a more general multilingual tool in the future.
+We thank all our users.

 # Coh-Metrix-Esp
 Coh-Metrix-Esp is a version of [Coh-Metrix](http://cohmetrix.com/) for Spanish.
 It can calculate **45 readability indices** based on psycholingistics metrics of text cohesion and coherence.